 Part of William Wallace's rap is "Alba gu bràth," which means "Scotland forever."

 Breaking the Fourth Wall: Given the medium of the series, it almost goes without saying that the participants would be "aware" of it.
-Nonetheless, they only actually make direct references to it a couple of times.
+Nonetheless, they only make direct references to it a couple of times.

 In Steve Jobs VS Bill Gates, Steve says he bets "this beat" was made on one of his Apple products, referring to the rap beat playing in the background.
 Nope.
 Fruity Loops.
 PC.
 And then there's the intro to the battle: